cockroachlabs/open-sourced-interview-process/SalesExercises.md

 - **Interview Questions:**
     -  Walk me through the day you have planned and what campaigns you will focus on.

-- **Follow-up Question:**
-    - Pick one of the campaigns and personalize the campaign.

 **Job title: Business Development Manager**